ancral/rim/README.md

 ## Configuration (`config/models.ini`)

-Below is an example of the configuration block used by the Reverse Inference Model (RIM):
+Below is an example of the configuration block used by RIM:

 ```
 [RIM]